soon14/SWMS/README.md

   inventory and shipment of the picked items.

 > This is just one example of a Picking model in a WMS and the specific design can vary depending on the requirements and constraints of the system.

+##### Shipping process - sub model

+Entities:

+- Shipping Order: Representing an order to ship items to a customer.
+- Shipped Item: Representing a single item that has been shipped.

+Value Objects:

+- Shipping Information: Representing information about a shipment, including the shipping method, shipping address, and shipping cost.

+Aggregates:

+- Shipping Process: Representing the overall process of shipping items to customers, including packing items, preparing shipping labels, and arranging for shipping.

+Services:

+- Shipping Management: Representing the process of managing the shipping of items to customers, including creating shipping orders, generating shipping labels, and tracking the progress of the shipping process.
+- Shipping Query: Representing the process of querying the shipping process for information about shipments, such as the status of a shipment, the shipping address, and the shipping method.

+> These entities, value objects, aggregates, and services form the core components of the Shipping process in the WMS domain and would be used to drive the design of the system.
+The implementation of each component would be influenced by the specific requirements of the WMS domain, and the design would need to be refined and iterated as new information becomes available.

 ### Warehouse Management: